sacah/ar-workshop/Challenge2/readme.md

 # withFaceLandmarks() & drawFaceLandmarks
 ### :mag_right: Learning

-***** (Simplify this paragraph)
-Next, we want to align the bounding boxes, such that we can extract the images centered at the face for each box before passing them to the face recognition network, as this will make face recognition much more accurate!
+After detection, we want to align the bounding boxes, such that we can extract the images centered at the face for each box before passing them to the face recognition network, as this will make face recognition much more accurate!
 For that purpose face-api.js implements a simple CNN, which returns the 68 point face landmarks of a given face image:

 ```JS